 - Don’t try to run too fast!
 Forex involves risk, but it isn’t Bellagio’s casino!
 Practice a little first, get to know your platform, don’t open too many positions at the same time, and be careful not to put your entire capital on the line for a single position.

 Master the World of Forex – “MetaTrader” trading platform

 Metatrader4 and MetaTrader5 (MT4 and MT5) are the most popular trading platforms in the world of Forex.
 They are very simple and convenient platforms to use.
-Many brokers (in fact the most of them) offer Metatrader platforms alongside their own branded platform.
-However, there are a few world-class brokers who have developed their own unique trading platforms, like the extremely popular eToro.com.
+Many brokers (in fact most of them) offer Metatrader platforms alongside their own branded platform.
+However, there are a few world-class brokers who have developed their own unique trading platforms, like the extremely popular XM and eToro.com.

 MT5 version is the latest version to come to market, although MT4 is still quite popular.

 - It allows you either to look at one chart on the screen or at a number of different charts at the same time.

 - It allows you to navigate between a large number of accounts and positions fast, with no mishaps, in case you have more than one open trade.